Terms & Conditions

 Data Protection

-CRA pledges to safeguard the personal data of its participants, using such data solely for purposes related to the event.
+CRA is committed to protecting the personal data of its participants, using such data solely for event-related purposes.

 Game Rules